 And while there seems to be a strange demand from moviegoers for films about home and commercial security, there’s a surprisingly small amount of homeowners who actually have security systems to protect their home.

 Forbes reports that while “over a million burglaries occur in the United States every year, 75% of homeowners don’t have a security system in place.”

-On other hand, businesses certainly prioritize security.
-A Trustwave report finds that “more than two-thirds of organizations consider security vulnerability testing to be a best practice” while the video surveillance market size is predicted to hit 63 million USD in 2023.
+On other hand, businesses certainly prioritise security.
+A Trustwave report finds that “more than two-thirds of organisations consider security vulnerability testing to be a best practice” while the video surveillance market size is predicted to hit 63 million USD in 2023.

 So is starting a security company a good idea?
 Given the huge market growth potential and number of residential and commercial customers without any kind of security system in place, starting a security company is an excellent move.

 But what are the requirements to start a security company?
 And how much does it cost to start a security company?
 In this blog, we’ll cover everything you need to know about how to start a security company, from initial planning to how to run your own security business day-to-day.